rpm-software-management/rpm-web/user_doc/conditional_builds.md

 # add --without openssl option, i.e. enable openssl by default
 %bcond_without openssl
 ```
 If you want to change whether or not an option is enabled by default, only change %bcond_with to %bcond_without or vice versa.
 The remainder of the spec file needs to stay the same.

-## Check wether an option is enabled
+## Check whether an option is enabled
 To define BuildRequires depending on the commandline switch, you can use the %{with foo} macro:

 ```